 Under the No-Build Alternative, the Project would not be built, and impacts on parks, recreational resources, and natural areas are not anticipated beyond those that could occur due to other projects.
 The Chicago to Quad Cities service would contribute to slightly increased air emissions and noise in parks, recreation areas, and natural areas along this portion of the Corridor.
+The Chicago to Iowa City Intercity Passenger Rail Service Tier 1

-At a Tier 1 analysis, no impacts on parks or recreation areas were anticipated to occur for the Wyanet Connection and Eola Yard improvements, but some prairie areas would likely be disturbed to construct the Wyanet Connection.
+Service Level Environmental Assessment, which included the Chicago to Quad Cities service, indicated that no impacts on parks or recreation areas were anticipated to occur for the Wyanet Connection and Eola Yard improvements, but some prairie areas would likely be disturbed to construct the Wyanet Connection.

 The Potential Impact Area includes 44 parks, 24 recreational resources, and 22 natural areas, as listed in Appendix I. In most instances, only a very small portion of the resources are within the Potential Impact Area, which was developed with a sufficient buffer to facilitate design refinement and likely reduction of the area during Tier 2 NEPA analysis.
-There are three parks (Tiffin City Park in Tiffin, Iowa; Twin Creek Park in Pleasant Hill, Iowa; and Waterworks Park in Des Moines, Iowa) and two natural areas (Zoo Woods Forest Preserve in Riverside, Illinois and Correll Wildlife Area near Adair, Iowa) that are transected by the Build Alternative.
+There are three parks (Tiffin City Park in Tiffin, Iowa; Twin Creek Park in Pleasant Hill, Iowa; and Waterworks Park in Des Moines, Iowa) and two natural areas (Zoo Woods Forest Preserve in Riverside, Illinois, and Correll Wildlife Area near Adair, Iowa) that are transected by the Build Alternative.
 There are six locations where there are parks, recreation areas, or natural areas on opposite sides of the Build Alternative:

-- Veeck Park and Pierce Park, and Pierce Park and Highland Park in Hinsdale, - Heritage Woods Preservation Area and Burlington Park, and Old Plank Park and the Naperville Country Club in Naperville, Illinois - Steven G Bridge Park and Blackberry Oaks Golf Course in Bristol, Illinois 10 - Finkbine Golf Course and Finkbine Prairie in Iowa City, Iowa
+- Veeck Park and Pierce Park, and Pierce Park and Highland Park in Hinsdale, Illinois - Heritage Woods Preservation Area and Burlington Park, and Old Plank Park and the Naperville Country Club in Naperville, Illinois - Steven G Bridge Park and Blackberry Oaks Golf Course in Bristol, Illinois - Finkbine Golf Course and Finkbine Prairie in Iowa City, Iowa

-As the Project proceeds into Tier 2 analysis, avoidance of these properties would be considered.
+Avoidance of these properties would be considered in the Tier 2 analysis.
 Unavoidable impacts would be further analyzed in the Tier 2 and Section 4(f) NEPA documents.
 The greatest potential for temporary impacts would be during culvert replacement or bridge work, or during construction of passenger stations or maintenance facilities.